Released a Next.js-powered blog template featuring built-in post functionality!

 }

-Initialize database with Prisma
+Initialize the database in Prisma

 pnpx prisma generate

-Then, initialize the database with the following command
+Then initialize the database with this command:

 pnpx prisma migrate dev